 Fancy an adventure but don’t want to go too far?
 These National Trust sites may be just what you’ve been looking for.

 Yorkshire has plenty of stories to tell and these National Trust sites near Leeds have more than a few of their own.
-So if you want to delve into the county’s history, make a beeline for one of these local treasures.
-You can discover awe-inspiring historic properties and landscaped gardens, medieval monuments and unspoilt wilderness – all less than an hour from Leeds by car.
-So jump in, put these in your sat nav and off you go, admiring the beautiful rolling countryside of God’s Own County on your way.
+Discover awe-inspiring historic properties and landscaped gardens, medieval monuments and unspoilt wilderness – all within an hour’s drive from Leeds.
+So jump in the car, pop these in your sat nav and off you go, admiring the beautiful rolling countryside of God’s Own County on your way.

 East Riddlesden Hall

 East Riddlesden Hall sits near Leeds on the outskirts of Keighley.
-This 17th-century National Trust property is surrounded by intimate gardens that change with the seasons, from vibrant blooms of every colour in spring to the golden amber hues of autumn.
-The house, which once faced demolition, was saved by two brothers who later donated the house to The National Trust who work to preserve it to this day.
+This 17th-century property is surrounded by intimate gardens that change with the seasons, from vibrant blooms in spring to the golden amber hues of autumn.
+The house – which once faced demolition – was saved by two brothers who later donated the house to The National Trust who work to preserve it to this day.

 East Riddlesden Hall, Bradford Road, Riddlesden, Keighley, West Yorkshire, BD20 5EL.